 Peru acts all inconspicuous over there just chilling by the ocean, a few mountains here and some jungle there.
 But it delivered stunner after stunner.
 There’s so much still waiting to be seen after our first venture to the country, we want to go back asap!

-In this article, we’re introducing a new rating system that should help you gage how we loved a country at first glance.
+In this article, we’re introducing a new rating system that should help you gauge how we loved a country at first glance.

 Overall, we’re giving Peru a 10/10.
 It’s now on top of the list of our favorite countries to travel to right next to Chile, South Africa, USA and Spain.
 This is what we thought about other categories that are interesting to travelers: